 If you can’t find the right home to buy, you might be thinking about how much it will cost to build a new house or renovate the one you currently call home.
 The process of borrowing the money to pay for this project is different from getting a mortgage to move into an existing property.
 Here’s everything you need to know about getting a construction loan.

 What is a construction loan?

 A home construction loan is a short-term, higher-interest loan that provides the funds required to build a residential property, explains Janet Bossi, senior vice president at OceanFirst Bank in New Jersey.

-“These loans are usually one year in duration during which time the property must be built and a certificate of occupancy issued,” says Bossi.
+“These loans are usually one year in duration, during which time the property must be built and a certificate of occupancy issued,” Bossi says.

 Construction loans usually have variable rates that move up and down with the prime rate.
 Construction loan rates are typically higher than traditional mortgage loan rates.
 With a traditional mortgage, your home acts as collateral — if you default on your payments, the lender can seize your home.
 With a home construction loan, the lender doesn’t have that option, so they tend to view these loans as bigger risks.

 Because construction loans are on such a short timetable and they’re dependent on the completion of the project, you need to provide the lender with a construction timeline, detailed plans and a realistic budget.